4dboard/Proxy-yxorP/README.md

 #### /plugins/

-Users are encouraged to create their own unique plugins in this subdirectory, which will then be loaded automatically from the main directory.
-The proxy, which comes with a number of built-in plugins, is not without its limitations, and users are urged to create their own custom plugins in order to broaden the range of options available.
-Think of a simple example like the file /plugins/TestPlugin.php in the plugins directory as an illustration.
+Users are strongly encouraged to create their own plugins in this subdirectory, which may be loaded automatically from the root directory.
+This subfolder is located inside the root directory, which contains all other subfolders.
+In addition, these plugins may be manually installed on the system.
+The proxy, which includes a number of built-in plugins, has some limits, and users are strongly encouraged to create their own plugins to maximize the number of available customization choices.
+This is due to the proxy's incorporation of several plugins.
+This is because the proxy has already installed several plugins.
+This is because the proxy's design already contains several plugins.
+Multiple plugins have been preconfigured on the proxy server for your convenience.
+Consider a simple example, such as the " /plugins/TestPlugin.php" text file.
+This file may be located in the plugins directory and is positioned inside it.

 ![image](https://user-images.githubusercontent.com/6468571/152181962-33e4e658-5fbc-4b2d-9366-7147e9fabe65.png) ![image](https://user-images.githubusercontent.com/6468571/152181058-6446dd76-3012-4e9f-b05a-7d86ca5d0872.png) ![image](https://user-images.githubusercontent.com/6468571/157206427-04af776e-d516-4fc3-b0ca-2c2cbc0f44cc.png)